 No professional photographers are contracted for this event.
-However, many spectators who take pictures share them through the HURT 100 website by contacting the Webmaster.
+However, many spectators who take pictures share them through the HURT 100 website (contact the webmaster through the link provided on the site).
 The best places to see a runner and capture photographs are near aid stations.
 Spectators who wish to take pictures on the course are asked to exercise caution and respect the environment.